LegionYata/csc468Project-2026-Ly/README.md

 - Base Image: mongo:latest

 - The official Image for MongoDB.
 Mainly use schema-less data storage, which is mainly ideal for rapid development and scaling within cloud environments.

-## Project Structure
-Folder Structure:
-- app/: Contains the python source code and Dockerfile for the web server
-- docs/: Has the proejct documentation and the resume
-- README.md: The project's vision, proposal, and architect overview

-## Resume
-- Located inside the "docs/" folder named "resume.pdf"